Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 ![DefaultAzureCredential authentication flow](https://raw.githubusercontent.com/Azure/azure-sdk-for-python/main/sdk/identity/azure-identity/images/mermaidjs/DefaultAzureCredentialAuthFlow.svg)

 1. **Environment** - `DefaultAzureCredential` will read account information specified via [environment variables](#environment-variables "environment variables") and use it to authenticate.
-2. **Managed Identity** - If the application is deployed to an Azure host with Managed Identity enabled, `DefaultAzureCredential` will authenticate with it.
+1. **Managed Identity** - If the application is deployed to an Azure host with Managed Identity enabled, `DefaultAzureCredential` will authenticate with it.
-3. **Visual Studio Code** - If a user has signed in to the Visual Studio Code Azure Account extension, `DefaultAzureCredential` will authenticate as that user.
-4. **Azure CLI** - If a user has signed in via the Azure CLI `az login` command, `DefaultAzureCredential` will authenticate as that user.
+1. **Azure CLI** - If a user has signed in via the Azure CLI `az login` command, `DefaultAzureCredential` will authenticate as that user.
-5. **Azure PowerShell** - If a user has signed in via Azure PowerShell's `Connect-AzAccount` command, `DefaultAzureCredential` will authenticate as that user.
+1. **Azure PowerShell** - If a user has signed in via Azure PowerShell's `Connect-AzAccount` command, `DefaultAzureCredential` will authenticate as that user.
-6. **Interactive browser** - If enabled, `DefaultAzureCredential` will interactively authenticate a user via the default browser.
+1. **Interactive browser** - If enabled, `DefaultAzureCredential` will interactively authenticate a user via the default browser.
 This is disabled by default.

 >`DefaultAzureCredential` is intended to simplify getting started with the SDK by handling common
 >scenarios with reasonable default behaviors.
 Developers who want more control or whose scenario